20+ Things to Do in Michigan: Your Ultimate Fall Bucket List

 Wineries in the Fall | Photo Courtesy of Pure Michigan

-Autumn brings the crush to Michigan’s 100+ wineries.
+Autumn brings the crush to Michigan’s almost 200 wineries.
 Sample the state’s crisp Pinot Grigios, fruity Rieslings and dry Pinot Noirs at one of the state’s wine trails: The Leelanau Peninsula Wine Trail and Wineries of Old Mission Peninsula Trails near Traverse City; the Bay View Wine Trail in the Petoskey Area; and the Lake Michigan Shore Wine Trail in southwest Michigan.

-5. Celebrate Oktoberfest in Frankenmuth
+6. Celebrate Oktoberfest in Frankenmuth

 With the nickname “Michigan’s Little Bavaria,” it’s no surprise that Frankenmuth celebrates Oktoberfest like no place else in the state.
-Enjoy live polka music and dancing, traditional German food, wiener dog races and a glass of beer from Frankenmuth Brewery.
+Enjoy live polka music and dancing, traditional German food, wiener dog races and a glass of beer from Frankenmuth Brewery

-6. Fish Michigan’s Waters
+7. Fish Michigan’s Waters

 A man fishing on a river mouth on Lake Superior

-Fishing at a River Mouth in Pictured Rocks National Lakeshore | Photo Courtesy of Instagram Fan brixhikes
+Fishing at Pictured Rocks National Lakeshore | Photo Courtesy of Instagram Fan brixhikes

-Life slows down on Michigan’s pristine rivers, and never more so than with a fly rod in your hands.
+Life slows down fishing on Michigan’s pristine rivers, and never more so than with a fly rod in your hands.
 Try your hand at landing a salmon, steelhead or trout at one of the state’s best fly fishing rivers: the Pere Marquette near Baldwin; the Manistee River; St. Mary’s River near Sault Ste.
 Marie; or the Grand River near Grand Rapids.

-7. Experience Big Ten Football
+8. Experience Big Ten Football

 The air grows crisp.
 The leaves turn color.
 And the rivalries come to life on Michigan’s Big Ten football fields.
 Whatever team you root for, the Michigan State Spartans in East Lansing or the University of Michigan Wolverines in Ann Arbor, you can count on an exciting sports showdown.

-8. Book a Cozy Inn Stay
+9. Book a Cozy Inn Stay

 Exterior of a historic inn during fall.